-This Creamy Barley and Smoked Salmon Brunch Bowl is kind of an asian inspired savoury porridge.
-I don’t know if that sounds appetising or not – but trust me, it is really good.
-I don’t use a lot of barley (unless in a slow cooked soup), just because it takes a bit longer to cook, but for a lazy Sunday brunch at home, I am more than happy to give it the time it deserves.
+Barley is one of those ingredients usually reserved for slow cooker soups in this house, simply because it takes a bit longer to cook, but for a lazy Sunday brunch at home, I am more than happy to give it the time it deserves to make a barley bowl.

-This porridge takes on a really amazing flavour with the soy sauce, kombu broth, and smoked salmon.
-It is so so delicious, but still mild enough that the kids loved it too (disclosure: my kids will eat just about anything, especially if you put an egg on top).
+It has such a bang of kicking flavors but is still mild enough that the kids loved it too (disclosure: my kids will eat just about anything, especially if you put an egg on top, so I am in no way promising that your kids will love it too!)

-So, I suggest you pour yourself a mimosa and pop some creamy barley and smoked salmon on the stovetop, kick back and enjoy your new favorite brunch bowl.
-I did this weekend, and it was just delightful 🙂
+Another suggestion, especially for a lazy Sunday when you are having friends over: pour yourself a mimosa and pop some creamy barley and smoked salmon on the stovetop, kick back, and enjoy your new favorite brunch bowl.

 Tried it?
 I would love to hear from you!
 Leave a comment, like on Facebook, tweet on twitter, or pin to Pinterest for later.
 Happy eating.